cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr/mapr-setting-up.rst

 Setting-up MapR Clients
 =======================

-As described in the :ref:`Software Prerequisites <admin-manual-install-software-requirements>`, a configured Hadoop and HBase (plus an optional Hive client) needs to be configured on the node(s) where CDAP will run.
+As described in the :ref:`Software Prerequisites <admin-manual-software-requirements>`, a configured Hadoop and HBase (plus an optional Hive client) needs to be configured on the node(s) where CDAP will run.